ashercn97/funsies/README.md

 ## Tutorial

-First, setup a database object with the `gleam_pgo` package.
+First, set up a database object with the `gleam_pgo` package.

 ```gleam
   let db =